rackerlabs/rackspace-how-to/content/rackspace-pdr/rackspace-pdr-agent-compatibility.md

 Linux kernel strings on this page must match your kernel version exactly to be considered in support.
-If the kernel is unsupported, agents go into *reduced functionality* mode and no longer provide adaquate telemetry to our SOC.
+If the kernel is unsupported, agents go into *reduced functionality* mode and no longer provide adaquate telemetry to our Security Operations Center (SOC).

 **Amazon Linux 2018.03 Supported Versions**